-About “Worldplaces-Workplaces Working for Women Integration” project
+About “Worldplaces-Workplaces Working with Migrant Women” project

 The Diversity in the Workplace initiative of Generation 2.0 RED stays up-to-date with the labour market needs arising and the tendencies created worldwide, including its successes, lessons learnt and best practices identified along the way and with the knowledge acquired continuously since 2017, when the initiative was established aiming to support private-sector actors in their effort to create an inclusive and equitable workplace.